Avon needs bold change as Jung's CEO tenure ends

 "This elevation to executive chair is hopefully just a face-saving ploy because it's not credible for her to participate either in the selection of her successor or to co-exist with someone who has to be brought in to significantly turn the company around," said Cohen.

+"We want to believe the board will encourage any new CEO to consider Avon's entire business model with a blank sheet of paper" Barclays analyst Lauren Lieberman said.

-(Reporting by Jessica Wohl in Chicago; Additional reporting by Phil Wahba and Jilian Mincer in New York and Doris Frankel in Chicago; Editing by Gunna Dickson, Bernard Orr, Gary Hill)
+(Reporting by Jessica Wohl in Chicago, additional reporting by Phil Wahba and Jilian Mincer in New York and Doris Frankel in Chicago; editing by Gunna Dickson, Bernard Orr)